crazyrabbitLTC/pipe-protocol/README.md

 # Pipe Protocol

-A protocol for wrapping LLM tools with IPFS storage and encryption capabilities.
+A protocol for wrapping LLM tools with IPFS storage and schema generation capabilities.

 ## Features

 - Store tool inputs and outputs on IPFS
 - Automatic schema generation for stored data
-- End-to-end encryption support
+- Token counting and limiting
-- Multiple storage scopes (private, public, machine, user)
+- Configurable storage scopes (private/public)
+- Configurable pinning options
 - Pre and post-store hooks for data processing
 - Tool wrapping with enhanced capabilities